Principles for railway health and safety

-The principles replace and update Part 1 of HMRI's Railway Safety Principles and Guidance (often referred to as "the Blue Book"), which was discontinued in 2005.
+The principles replace and update Part 1 of HMRI's Railway Safety Principles and Guidance (often referred to as "the Blue Book"), which was discontinued.

 The Part 2 documents to HMRI's Railway Safety Principles and Guidance are no longer considered to represent good practice and have been overtaken by Technical Standards for Interoperability, Railway Group Standards and EN and BS standards.
 As a result ORR has withdrawn those documents.